justincus/stable-isotope-lake-mass-balance/README.md

 The description of each file is provided below:

-- "lake_balance_functions":  Contains all the functions that are called in the other script files.
+- "lake_balance_functions":  Contains all the functions related to the isotopic mass balance calculations performed and the derivation of input parameters (fractionation and enrichment factors, isotopic composition of the atmosphere, etc.).
+These functions are called in the mass balance calculation scripts.
 - "custado_et_al_2024_bear_lake_mass_balance_1":  Executes the individual isotopic mass balance calculations for each isotope, as described in Section 5.2.1 of the paper.
 - "custado_et_al_2024_bear_lake_mass_balance_2":  Executes the isotopic mass balance calculations using the system of equations described in Section 5.2.2 of the paper.
 - "custado_et_al_2024_uncertainty":  Executes combined uncertainty calculations as described in Section 5.3 of the paper.